How Late Can You Get An Abortion? Here’s How To Find Out

 Scheduling Your Abortion

 To help understand when you need to schedule your abortion, you'll want to figure out how far along you are in your pregnancy.
 “The first thing to do is try to figure out your exact gestational age (how many weeks you are), which will help you understand which options are available to you,” Dr. Colleen Denny, clinical assistant professor in the Department of Obstetrics and Gynecology at NYU Langone Health, tells Elite Daily.
 There are several free pregnancy calculators online that can help you guess your gestational age based on the date of your last period, but Denny says the only way to know for certain is to get an ultrasound.
-Your healthcare provider or another local provider should be able to help you with this — you don’t have to go to an abortion clinic to get an ultrasound.
+Your health care provider or another local provider should be able to help you with this — you don’t have to go to an abortion clinic to get an ultrasound.

 You can also take an at-home pregnancy test to determine whether or not you're pregnant, but Denny recommends seeing a doctor for an ultrasound before you make the final decision to get an abortion. "[Pregnancy tests are] definitely not at all useful for patients trying to determine how far along in a pregnancy they are," she explains.
 Even if you use a test like Clearblue that claims to tell you how many weeks pregnant you are, the test cannot detect your gestational age after three weeks of pregnancy.
 "Most people don't take a pregnancy test that early unless they're really, really trying to get pregnant," Denny says.
 If you're experiencing an unexpected pregnancy, it's likely you wouldn't realize it until several days after your first missed period — which could be up to five or six weeks into your pregnancy.
-If you live in a state like Texas that is extremely hostile to abortion rights, this could already put you near the cutoff for accessing an abortion easily in your area.
+If you live in a state that is extremely hostile to abortion rights, this could already put you near or beyond the cutoff for accessing an abortion easily in your area.
 This is why it’s essential to act quickly once you think you might be pregnant.